Mike-B-123/startup/README.md

      - **Websocket** I use components to display the username on each page in the top left.
 Later I will use websockets to get this username from the database to display.
  - **Vite Bundled** - This delveriable is bundled with Vite!

+## Service deliverable

+For this deliverable I added backend endpoints that receives login and fetch API calls and returns the needed response.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - I didn't have time to implement this. 😔
+- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for voting.
+- **Frontend calls service endpoints** - I did this using the fetch function.